dalmo3/vscode-ext-gtad/README.md

 There's a placeholder keybinding rule you can edit under VS Code's `Preferences: Keyboard Shorctut`.

-The suggested key is `F12` - It'll override the shortcut for VS Code's default 'Go to Definition', which is OK since the script falls back to that.
+The suggested key is `F12` - It'll override the shortcut for VS Code's default 'Go to Definition', which is mostly OK since the script falls back to that.

 ## Known Issues

-Currently the extension only looks for `ts/js` files in the same directory as the `.d.ts` definition file.
+Currently the extension leverages VS Code's built-in type definition locator, which takes you to the `foo.d.ts` definition file.
+Then we look for the respective `foo.js` file in that same directory.
 Admittedly, that's a pretty narrow use case.

 There are many cases under which the extension will not produce the expected results:
-* When the `ts/js` files exist but are empty
+* When the `.js` file exist but are empty
 * When types are defined in a separate `/types` folder
 * When types are defined by a separate `@types` module
 * Probably a lot more...